houmain/keymapper/README.md

 The mouse buttons are named: `ButtonLeft`, `ButtonRight`, `ButtonMiddle`, `ButtonBack` and `ButtonForward`.

+It is also possible to directly provide the scan code instead of the key name in decimal or hex notation (e.g. `159`, `0x9F`).

 :warning: Beware that the configuration file is **case sensitive**.

 ### Input expressions